project-deserve/clinic-alpha-one/Personal Health Records/readme.md

 # Health Records

-Below are the heath records of each patient registered with this clinic.
+Below are the heath records of each patient registered with this Health Care Unit.
 Please click the patient identity number to see the details

 | Patient Identity                                                               | Name          | Email                    | Created      | Birth     | Gender |
 | ------------------------------------------------------------------------------ | ------------  | ----------------------   | -----------  | --------- | ------